 Non-Beverage User License and Permit

-The Non-Beverage Permit allows a school, college, hospital, sanatorium, school or other institution caring for the sick to make a one-time purchase of alcohol or wine to be used for scientific, chemical, experimental, mechanical or medicinal purposes.
+Non-Beverage Permit: Allows any school, college, hospital, sanatorium or other institution caring for the sick a to import alcohol or wine; or, to purchase alcohol or wine from a microbrewery, farm winery, manufacturer or distributor for scientific, chemical, experimental, mechanical or medicinal purposes.

 - Patent and proprietary medicines;